ibm-hyperknowledge/hklib/README.md

 HKLib supports several operations with entities, such as creating entities (contexts, nodes, links), adding them to a repository, retrieving entities, and removing them.
 The following sections will explain each of these functionalities.

 #### Create a Context
-To create a new context, you have to include the HKLib class for Contexts to your file.
+To create a new context, you have to include the HKLib class for Contexts in your file.
 After that, you can use the following method to create a context:
 ```js
 const  Context  =  HKLib.Context;
 let context = new Context("Name of Context");
 ```
 The example above creates a context in the root of your repository.
 If you want to insert a context inside of an existing context, you have to put the name of the existing context besides the name of the new context.
-For example, let's create the context Geological Structures, and them create a new context Salt Diapir, inserting it inside of the "Geological Structures" context.
+For example, let's create the context Geological Structures, and then create a new context Salt Diapir, inserting it inside of the "Geological Structures" context.
 ```js
 let context1 = new Context("GeologicalStructures");
 let context2 = new Context("SaltDiapir",context1.id);
 ```
 The name of an entity is called its **id**.
-Id's should not contain spaces, and should be unique.
+Ids should not contain spaces and should be unique.

 #### Create a Node

-To create a node using HKLib, you have to include the HKLib class for Nodes to your file.
+To create a node using HKLib, you have to include the HKLib class for Nodes in your file.
 ```js
 const  Node  =  HKLib.Node;
 ```